-Sri Lanka’s aviation industry is taking significant steps towards sustainability, with a range of initiatives aimed at reducing its environmental impact.
-As a rapidly developing country, Sri Lanka recognizes the importance of sustainable development and is committed to achieving the United Nations’ Sustainable Development Goals.
+Sri Lanka aviation industry is taking significant steps towards sustainability, with various initiatives to reduce its environmental impact.
+Sri Lanka recognizes the importance of sustainable development and is committed to achieving the United Nations’ Sustainable Development Goals as a rapidly developing country.
 The aviation industry is a critical sector that plays a vital role in the country’s economic growth, and the industry’s commitment to sustainability is a significant step towards achieving sustainable development.

 Sri Lanka’s aviation industry has made significant progress in promoting sustainability, with the government implementing national policies and initiatives aimed at reducing the industry’s environmental impact.
 Sri Lanka is committed to achieving the International Civil Aviation Organization’s (ICAO) environmental goals, which include reducing carbon emissions and noise pollution.
 The country has also implemented innovative sustainable initiatives, such as the use of biofuels and the adoption of energy-efficient technologies, to reduce its carbon footprint and improve its environmental performance.